jasonsbarr/liszt/README.md

-# Nyx Precursor
+# Fawkes Prototype

-Repo for trying out the code I will eventually write on camera for the Nyx Programming Language
+Repo for trying out the concepts I will eventually write code for on camera for the Fawkes Programming Language

 Written with TypeScript v4.8.4.